Skip to Content

 The City is undertaking the detailed design for the reconstruction of Ohio Road from Elgin Mills Road to the south limit.
 The scope of work includes removal/regrading of ditches and culverts, boulevard regrading, pavement reconstruction, new curb and gutter, new sidewalk, watermain replacement, new storm sewer system, sanitary sewer repair as required, and streetlight upgrade.

 The design and field investigations commenced in summer 2023 and the works are on-going.
 The preliminary design was posted for review, and an online comment form was provided for public input in February 2025.
-The construction is planned for 2026, subject to future budget approval.
+Construction is planned for 2027, subject to future budget approval.

 For more information, email Project Manager, Anita Wong or call her at 905-771-5461.